Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Was the agreed lesson structure appropriate for the pupil’s experience and ability?

-Was the practice areas suitable?
+Was the practice area suitable?

 Was the lesson plan adapted, when appropriate, to help the pupil work towards their learning goals?